fprime-community/fprime-workshop-led-blinker/CompImplWriteUp.md

     bool blinking; //!
 Flag: if true then LED blinking will occur else no blinking will happen
 ```

-Open Led.cpp, and initilize your member variables in the constructor:
+Open Led.cpp, and initialize your member variables in the constructor:

 ```cpp
 Led ::Led(const char* const compName) : LedComponentBase(compName),